shoprunback/documentation/source/includes/php/useElement.md

     }
   }

-  // Be careful not to overwrite the functions of the parent class public function saveProduct()
+  // Be careful not to overwrite the functions of the parent class! public function saveProduct()
   {
     // Code...

-    $this->save(); // save() is a function of the parent class
+    $this->save(); // save() is a function of the parent class, don't overwrite it!

     // Code...
   }